 - Content Acquisition & Curation

 - Travel & Itinerary Writing

-Ailsa has lived in Ballarat for over 12 years, with her husband and daughter.
-During 2017 Ailsa has an artistic photography exhibition at the Ballarat Botanical Gardens as part of BIFB: 19 Aug – 17 Sep.
+Ailsa has lived in Ballarat for 13 years, with her husband and daughter.
+As a gift to her local community she administers the facebook group ‘Loving Learmonth’.
+During 2017, Ailsa had an artistic photography exhibition at the Ballarat Botanical Gardens as part of BIFB: 19 Aug – 17 Sep.
 In 2015, Ailsa was commissioned to produce a mixed media piece for the ‘Leaving for the Front: Artist’s Respond’ exhibition at Ballarat’s Backspace Gallery, commemorating the WW1 Centenary.
 Her oral history research for ‘Women Remember’ forms part of the source material for ‘The Last Goodbye’: a film by Wind & Sky Productions.
 During 2006 Ailsa owned and managed The Smoke House Art Gallery in Ballarat East.
 Ailsa adores nothing more than the music and magic of working with words and images.

 Contact Ailsa on 0467 959 955